-Photographing in Color
+Photographing in Color Is A Glorious Experience

 Over the last few years I've developed a real fondness for working in black and white.
 I've always loved looking at great black and white photography but was so drawn to color that it was, by far, the medium in which I enjoyed working the most.